-- a) A provider (i.e. the legal entity providing the service) may offer two services for one service, it controls both the range of audiovisual content available and its organisation within that range (the service is an ODPS), while for the other, it controls the organisation of that content but not its selection (the service is a VSP); - b) a VSP may have a 'dissociable section' (see paragraphs 3.15-3.20) that provides videos to members of the public, but that section is an ODPS under Part 4A of the Act; or - c) VSPs may carry the same content as an ODPS (for example, where media organisations upload individual videos to a VSP like any other user) or, in specific cases, an ODPS may be hosted on a VSP (where an ODPS provided by a media organisation is offered via a video-sharing platform). - 2.13 Where relevant, providers are therefore encouraged to refer to the statutory criteria for VSPs under Part 4B of the Act, as amended by the Audiovisual Media Services Regulations 2020.
-4 Providers may also find it helpful to refer to Ofcom's guidance documents on VSP scope and rules.
+- 2.13 The level of control that an online provider exercises over video content available on their service (see paragraphs 3.25 to 3.36) is a key factor in assessing whether the service falls to be regulated as an ODPS under Part 4A of the Act or a video-sharing platform ("VSP") under Part 4B of the Act.
+Each service will be different and needs to be judged on its own facts, but there may be cases where VSP and ODPS services converge.
+For instance: - a) a provider (i.e. the legal entity providing the service) may offer two services for one service, it controls both the range of audiovisual content available and its organisation within that range (the service is an ODPS), while for the other, it controls the organisation of that content but not its selection (the service is a VSP); - a VSP may have a 'dissociable section' (see paragraphs 3.15 to 3.20) that provides videos to members of the public, but that section is an ODPS under Part 4A of the Act; or - c) VSPs may carry the same content as an ODPS (for example, where media organisations upload individual videos to a VSP like any other user) or, in specific cases, an ODPS may be hosted on a VSP (where an ODPS provided by a media organisation is offered via a video-sharing platform). - 2.14 Where relevant, providers are therefore encouraged to refer to the statutory criteria for VSPs under Part 4B of the Act, as amended by the Audiovisual Media Services Regulations 2020.
+Providers may also find it helpful to refer to Ofcom's guidance documents on VSP scope and rules.

-4 The regulation of UK-established video-sharing platforms will be superseded by the introduction of the Online Safety Bill.
+&lt;sup>4 The regulation of UK-established video-sharing platforms will be superseded by the introduction of the Online Safety Bill.
 In December 2020, in its full response to the Online Harms White Paper, the Government confirmed its intention to eventually repeal Part 4B of the Act.
 It also confirmed its intention to appoint Ofcom as the relevant regulator of the new online harms framework.
 This legislation is expected to apply to a much wider range of online services, including services which are not established in the UK.
 Ofcom will operate the VSP framework until such time as it is no longer in force and will ensure that there is support for services transitioning between the VSP and online harms frameworks.